Luino

 - Pizzeria la Vecchia Pesa: Also in Luino, this informal eatery serves pizzas, pasta, and other simple Italian meals in a friendly atmosphere.
 The value for money and convenient location make it a reliable choice for a quick and affordable dinner.
 Price guide: € (Budget-friendly)

-Luino Gallery
+Luino Photo Gallery

-Places close to Luino
+Places Close to Luino

 - Laveno-Mombello (approx. 10 km northwest of Luino): A picturesque town on the western shore of Lake Maggiore, Laveno-Mombello is known for its stunning views of the lake and the surrounding mountains.
 The Laveno Funicular provides panoramic vistas, while the lakeside promenade offers a relaxing place for a stroll.
 The town also serves as a base for hiking and boating activities.